dbt

 Data vault architecture was invented to easily track data changes by having an insert-only mindset; whenever a row changes in a classical data model, a new row is either added or the existing row is modified.
 In a data vault world, data updates are represented only by new rows.

-Like other data models that encourage the use of staging and mart layers, data vault architectures also support the use of raw, business, and information vaults.
+Like other data models that encourage staging and mart layers, data vault architectures also support using raw, business, and information vaults.
 The consistency in the structure of a data vault encourages data teams to build a layer of organization for their data; this “safety” layer allows some teams to build other types of data models on top of these foundational models.

-A considerable amount of data vault modeling can feel very repetitive or prescriptive given the consistent structure of hubs, links, and satellites.
-With dbt, you can use the dbtvault package to speed up the development time of fundamental data vault models to focus on writing the SQL that really matters to your business.
+Data vault modeling can feel repetitive or prescriptive, given the consistent structure of hubs, links, and satellites.
+With dbt, you can use the dbtvault package to speed up the development time of fundamental data vault models to focus on writing the SQL that matters to your business.

 Good fit for: